AI-MOO/AI-MOO/README.md

 **AI-MOO/AI-MOO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- ✨ I’m currently working on great AI & IoT projects
+- ✨ I’m currently working on great AI & IoT projects.
 - 🌱 I’m currently learning Deep Learning, Web Development and more
 - 🤔 I’m looking for help with Web Development
 - 💬 Ask me about AI , Data science, IoT , Electrical Engineering.